GuilinDev/peerReviewAlgo/bq.md

 # Sample
 ## General BQs
 ### Self Introduction
 Hi My name is XXX.
 I am currently working at XX company as a Software Engineer.
-At XXX my responsibilities are using my skills to develop big data platforms and build pipeline, grooming raw data from multi sources into business data.
-Currently I am reponsible to create a "smart" recruiting platform that provides detailed profile for business customers.
-Majorly I am responsible for conducting software development, architecture design and trouble shooting, particularly in technology stacks of big data and cloud native.
+Over here my responsibilities are using my skills to develop big data platforms and build pipelines, grooming raw data from multi sources into business data.
+I am reponsible to create a "smart" applications that provides detailed profiles for business customers.
+Majorly my daily work is conducting software development, architecture design and trouble shooting, particularly in technology stacks of big data and cloud native.

 Prior to this, I worked as a full time software engineer at multiple companies for 5 years where I had lots of experience in software development.